SySS-Research/Lauschgeraet/README.md

 =======

 If you want to contribute, it's useful to have a good test setup.
-Since it's a pain to work with another physical device, let's just the same machine we're already working on.
+Since it's a pain to work with another physical device, let's just use the same machine we're already working on.
 The trick is to use yet another network namespace.

 The script `testsetup.sh` creates a network namespace with the name `ext` as